-Curcumin removes Iron from blood – it is an iron chelator and iron stimulates my cancer
+Curcumin is an iron chelator and iron stimulates my blood cancer.

 Here is an amazing link: This woman lives in Italy and has had MGUS – that progressed to MM but has gone back down for 15 years!
 She has a good search function on the website.
 Look up Curcumin – she thinks Curcumin is THE key for her.